-Tax reform amounts for the twelve months ended December 31, 2018, reflect the effect of an expense of \$135.8 million related to the establishment of GILTI deferred taxes.
+U.S. tax reform amounts for the three and twelve months ended December 31, 2018, reflects the effect of an expense of \$135.8 million related to the establishment of GILTI deferred taxes.

-Tax reform amounts for the twelve months ended December 31, 2018, also reflect the effect of a net reduction of \$34.6 million to our 2017 preliminary Transition Toll Tax estimate, an expense of \$12.7 million for the remeasurement of our deferred tax balance and an \$11.0 million expense to reflect other aspects of the 2017 Tax Act.
+Tax reform amounts for the twelve months ended December 31, 2018, reflects the effect of a net reduction of \$34.6 million to our 2017 preliminary estimate associated with a one-time mandatory deemed repatriation tax on accumulated foreign subsidiaries' previously untaxed foreign earnings, an expense of \$12.7 million for the remeasurement of our deferred tax balances and an \$11.0 million expense to reflect other aspects of the 2017 Tax Act.